AmanyaPhillip/Portfolio/University/Java/Maze_Generator/MZG/maze_demo/src/main/java/com/mazegener/README.md

 # Maze Generator

 This project is a simple maze generator application built using Java and JavaFX.
 It allows users to create mazes, adjust their dimensions, and visualize the longest paths within the maze.
-The application provides an interactive graphical interface for generating and exploring mazes.
+The application provides an interactive graphical interface for generating mazes.

 ## Features